Brandonium10/DamagedEarth/README.md

 Damaged Earth is open to any developers that want to help, although if you want to become part of the team please apply on our [forums](http://thepredators.endofinternet.net/).
 Credit will be given to any *team member* that *participates actively* on the project.
 This game is written in Java.

+* If you find any issue while running the game please open a ticket.

 Requirements
 -